Villanova-AI/villanova_developers/docs/villanova09/tutorials/solution/customer-portal.md

 ## Resources
 * Go to [Jira Service Management](https://www.atlassian.com/software/jira/service-management) for more information

-* The [source code for the Entando Customer Portal](https://github.com/entando-samples/customer-portal/) can be found on GitHub, along with our other open source examples and tutorials
+* The [source code for the Villanova Customer Portal](https://github.com/entando-samples/customer-portal/) can be found on GitHub, along with our other open source examples and tutorials